mpschahal16/SwitchHZ_Help/README.md

 # Done!!
 Never Settle ;)

-#### if you still facing issue or wan't to report bug you can join below group.
+#### if you are still facing issues or wan't to report bug you can join below group.

 Telegram Group: [https://t.me/SwitchHZ](https://t.me/SwitchHZ)